Alabama church apologizes for Tim James’ ‘freak show’ comment, says message didn’t reflect ‘heart of God’ - NewsBreak

 While the church did not mention James by name, video obtained by CBS 42 shows the gubernatorial candidate speaking in the church, a Life Chapel logo on the lower left of the screen.

-In the video, James said that on a visit to downtown Richmond, Virginia, which he described as politically “blue,” he noticed that people around him looked like “they were from Mars.”Former Hoover youth coach arrested again after 2nd victim alleged sexual abuse
+In the video, James said that on a visit to downtown Richmond, Virginia, which he described as politically “blue,” he noticed that people around him looked like “they were from Mars.”Alabama inmate who previously escaped from prison captured after jumping out of courthouse window

 “There were tattoos from the head to the toe,” James said.
 “Some girl came walking by.
 I mean she was about six four, plus her heels, and she had a great big old mohawk, nothing down each side but a tattoo.
 And it was a freak show.”